Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The symptoms of an inguinal hernia may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+The symptoms of an inguinal hernia may look like other health problems.
+Always see your health care provider to be sure.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |